The Ten Best Laptops for College Students – May 2019

 That said, since every user might need a different computer for different uses, we’ve compiled some of the best laptops on the market this summer.
 These laptops make for perfect companions for your standard college student, with all of them able to do the basics: writing papers, taking notes, and of course, watching Netflix on weeknights.
 We’ve gathered the best machines in every category, so no matter what you’re looking for in your new laptop, you’ll be able to find it below.

-Let’s talk specs.
-This new generation of XPS 13 uses Intel’s newest 8th-gen Core processors, with the entry-level models equipped with a Core i5-8250U and the more expensive models featuring a Core i7-8550u.
-As far as choosing which model to buy, the best middleground model comes in the form of the $1199 price range, which uses the Core i5 processor but delivers 8GB of RAM instead of 4GB, as you’ll find on the $999 model.
-In 2018, 4GB is the least amount of RAM you would want on a device, but if you’re already spending $1000 on a laptop, you’re going to want to make sure it’s good to last through all four years of school, and 4GB just won’t cut it for Windows laptops (Chromebooks are another discussion altogether).
+This new generation of XPS 13 uses Intel’s 8th-gen Core processors, with the entry-level models equipped with a Core i3-8145U and the more expensive models featuring either a Core i5-8265U or a Core i7-8565U.
+As far as choosing which model to buy, the best middle-ground model comes in the form of the $1199 price range, which uses the Core i5 processor but delivers 8GB of RAM instead of 4GB, as you’ll find on the $999 model.
+In 2019, 4GB is the least amount of RAM you would want on a device, but if you’re already spending $1000 on a laptop, you’re going to want to make sure it’s good to last through all four years of school, and 4GB just won’t cut it for Windows laptops (Chromebooks are another discussion altogether).
 The $999 model includes a 128GB SSD; all other models start with 256GB and can be equipped with larger drives as needed.

 Unsurprisingly for a device this size, there’s no dedicated graphics card, though the Thunderbolt 3 ports make external GPUs an option for anyone looking to game on the device.
 The integrated Intel UHD 620 graphics can handle most minor to moderate graphics needs, but as far as gaming goes, you’re really not going to want to game on this laptop.
 More than anything else, the XPS 13 is an Ultrabook first, which means it’s great for light photo and video editing, word processing, and media consumption.

-Dell is using a new cooling system on the 2018 XPS 13, in order to reduce fan noise and to keep the system from over-throttling.
+Dell rolled out a new cooling system with the 2018 redesign of the XPS 13, in order to reduce fan noise and to keep the system from over-throttling.
 Inside the device, Dell has equipped the laptop with Gore thermal insulation, claiming to be the first device to accomplish such a feat, which directs heat outside the device, while utilizing the fans and the heat pipes inside the laptop to cool the device even further.
 Generally speaking, it works: the laptop’s fans are fairly quiet, even under load, which helps keep your attention focused on studying or writing a paper in the library than wondering why your laptop sounds so loud as you type.

 A few more notes on the device: the keyboard remains largely the same experience as on the older devices, though thanks to the smaller profile of the device, the keys may feel a bit more compressed as you type.
 It’s a solid keyboard, great for taking notes in class or for chatting with friends through Messenger, and the backlight makes it easy to study while your roommate is sleeping.
 The touchpad hasn’t changed at all from previous devices; it still uses Windows Precision drivers and a glass surface, putting it on par or just below the experience of using a MacBook touchpad.
-There’s no fingerprint sensor to unlock the device, but the webcam has been upgraded to support Windows Hello and face unlock.
+The power button now has a fingerprint sensor for quickly logging into the device, but unfortunately, there’s no Windows Hello support for using face unlock with Windows.

 What else is there to say about the XPS 13 that hasn’t been said?
 It’s a fantastic all-around laptop, perfect for the average student looking for a great laptop to carry through the day.
 It’s one of the smallest 13″ laptops on the market today, and considering the importance of keeping the weight of your backpack down when trekking from class to class each day, buying into a smaller laptop is a brilliant idea.
-Same goes for the battery life offered by the 1080p model, making it easy to get through a full day of notetaking and a full night of studying without having to worry about finding an outlet.
-Dell’s laptop design remains second to none, with the exception of the webcam on this device, and it remains not just one of the best Windows laptops on the market today, but one of the best laptops all around.
+Same goes for the battery life offered by both the 1080p and 4K models, making it easy to get through a full day of note-taking and a full night of studying without having to worry about finding an outlet.
+Dell’s laptop design remains second to none, and with the replacement of the webcam to the top of the device, there’s very little holding this laptop back from being the best all-around computer in 2019.

 - Fantastic, minimized design